The Bending-Down God

 This Advent, as you engage the familiar nativity story again, may you encounter this Bending-Down God anew, and may the missional theme of Advent permeate not just your worship, but also the hearts, minds, and actions of those you lead.

 Rev. Joyce Borger is senior editor of Reformed Worship and a resource development specialist at the Calvin Institute of Christian Worship.
 She has worked in the area of worship for over 20 years and has served as editor of several musical collections, including Psalms for All Seasons, and Lift Up Your Hearts: Psalms, Hymns, and Spiritual Songs (Faith Alive Christian Resources, 2011, 2013).
-She is an ordained minister, teaches worship courses at Kuyper College, leads worship at her church, and serves as co-chair of the church's worship committee.
+She is an ordained minister, teaches worship at Kuyper College, and is involved in the worship life of her congregation.

 Reformed Worship 153 © September 2024, Calvin Institute of Christian Worship.
 Used by permission.